cloudposse/atmos/website/docs/core-concepts/components/component-overrides.md

 title: Component Overrides
 sidebar_position: 9
 sidebar_label: Overrides
-description: Use the 'overrides' pattern to modify component(s) configuration and behavior in the current scope.
+description: Use the 'Component Overrides' pattern to modify components' configuration and behavior in the current scope.
 id: overrides
 ---

-Atmos supports the __overrides__ pattern to modify component(s) configuration and behavior using the `overrides` section in Atmos stack manifests.
+Atmos supports the [Component Overrides](/design-patterns/component-overrides) Design Pattern to modify components' configuration and behavior using the `overrides` section in Atmos stack manifests.

 You can override the following sections in the component(s) configuration: